Scheduled MonumentsEnglandGreenburn copper mines and associated ore processing works

 What is Greenburn copper mines and associated ore processing works?

-Greenburn copper mines is an ancient monument located in Lancashire, England, comprising copper mining workings and associated ore processing infrastructure.
+Greenburn copper mines is a scheduled ancient monument located in Lancashire comprising the remains of copper mining and ore processing works.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020925.

 Who is responsible for protecting Greenburn copper mines and associated ore processing works?